anoma/nspec/docs/arch/node/engines/mempool_worker_messages.juvix.md

 # Mempool Worker Messages

-These are the messages that the Mempool Worker engine can receive/respond to.
+These are the specific messages that the Mempool Worker engine can receive/respond to.

 ## Message interface